Zambales National High School: Enrollment

 Zambales National High School has an estimated enrollment of 3,400 students.
 The school serves students from the municipalities of Iba, Botolan, Cabangan, Palauig, Masinloc, Candelaria and Santa Cruz.
-Some students rent in Boarding Houses and sometimes use school services and bus for transportation.
+Students living outside of the town commute via public utility vehicles such as jeepneys and bus.
+Others opt to rent in boarding houses and apartments to reduce travel time and expense.